Skip to main content

 Kleinur (Twisted Doughnuts)

-Kleinur are Icelandic twisted doughnuts, deep-fried and often flavored with cardamom.
-They are light and crispy, and are a popular treat enjoyed with coffee.
-Kleinur can be found in bakeries and cafes throughout Iceland.
+Kleinur are twisted Icelandic doughnuts, deep-fried and usually flavored with cardamom.
+They're light and crisp, a favorite treat with coffee, and you'll find them in bakeries and cafes across Iceland.

 Hangikjöt (Smoked Lamb)